11 Tips for Traveling With a Puppy

 traveling with a puppy

-11 Tips for Traveling with a Puppy
+11 Tips for Traveling With a Puppy

-Connect with a Vet
+Connect with a vet

-1 Do a Travel Trial Run
+1. Do a Travel Trial Run

-Travel can actually also be good for your dog.
+Travel can actually be good for your dog.
 Puppies need socialization, or exposure to different people and environments—and what better way to show your puppy new things than to travel?

 But socialization only works if you take it slowly, at a pace your puppy is comfortable with.
 So before you set out road tripping for hours at a stretch, do a travel trial run.
-Just a short car ride can provide valuable insight, says Teoti Anderson, CPDT-KA, a South Florida-based animal behavior expert, dog trainer and the vice president of dog training company A Dog’s Best Friend.
+Just a short car ride can provide valuable insight, says Teoti Anderson, CPDT-KA, a South Florida-based animal behavior expert, dog trainer, and the vice president of dog training company A Dog’s Best Friend.

 Depending on your puppy’s age and lifestyle, they may not have much car experience, and riding in a car might seem scary to them.
 Or it might not—all puppies are different.
 You won’t know until you see how they react to a drive.
 So strap your puppy in securely (experts suggest using a crate or dog seat belt to keep your pet safe in the event of an accident) and take a 10- or 15-minute drive.